ornkkk/ornkkk/README.md

 <h2 align="center">About Me :raising_hand_man:</h2>

-- I'm a Research Scholar at Department of Computer Science and Engineering, Indian Institute of Technology, Madras, India.
+- I'm a MS Research Scholar at Department of Computer Science and Engineering, Indian Institute of Technology, Madras, India.
-- Im currently working in the field of Algorithms, Complexity Theory, Knowledge Compilation and Circuit Theory.
+- I'm currently working in the field of Algorithms, Complexity Theory, Knowledge Compilation and Boolean Circuit Theory.
 - My current interests are in the Design and Analysis of Algorithms, Networking, Fullstack Development, Machine Learning and Deep Learning.

 <h2 align="center">Skills :man_technologist:</h2>